Drafted pages

 Note

-If you want to create a new version of a page.
-You’ll either create a new page and start from scratch or duplicate the existing page and edit it there.
-You can save this new page as a draft until it’s ready to be published and replace the old page.
+If you want to create a new version of a page on your site — for example, a redesigned Contact page — you’ll either create a new page and start from scratch, or duplicate the existing page, save it as a draft, and edit the duplicate until it’s ready to be published and replace the old page.

 3. Save the old page as draft